maltekrupa/factacular/README.md

    factacular [global options] command [command options] [arguments...]

 VERSION:
-   0.3.1
+   0.3.2

 COMMANDS:
-   list-facts, lf       List all available facts list-nodes, ln       List all available nodes node-facts, nf       List all facts for a specific node. fact, f              List fact for all nodes. help, h              Shows a list of commands or help for one command
+   list-facts, lf   List all available facts. list-nodes, ln   List all available nodes. node-facts, nf   List all facts for a specific node. fact, f      List fact for all nodes (which have this fact). help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --puppetdb, -p 'http://localhost:8080'   PuppetDB host. [$PUPPETDB_HOST]
-   --help, -h                                   show help --version, -v                                print the version
+   --help, -h                   show help
+   --version, -v
 ```

 ## Examples